jhallen/exorsim/rload/rload.md

     0x00 <offset> <symbol number>    Add XREF word to data at <offset>
     0x04 <offset> <symbol number>    Add XREF byte to data at <offset>
     0x08 <offset> <symbol number>    Subtract address of data from word at <offset>.  <symbol number> is 4.
-    0xC1 <offset> <count> <commands> Apply local fixups starting with byte at <offset>
+    0xC1 - 0xDF <offset> <count> <commands> [<skip> <count> <commands>]* Apply local fixups starting with byte at <offset>
+    0xE1 - 0xFF <offset> <count> <commands> [<skip> <count> <commands>]* Apply local fixups starting with byte at <offset>
+    0x8x                             Not sure.. but Fortran compiler uses this type

-For fixing up the two offset folling 6809 long branches, there are two fixups needed: one of type 0x00 adds the target address to the two bytes and one of type 0x08 subtracts word's address to make it relative.
+For fixing up the two byte offset folling 6809 long branches, there are two fixups needed: one of type 0x00 adds the target address to the two bytes and one of type 0x08 subtracts the offset's own address to make it relative.

-Local fixups (type 0xC1) use a list of commands:
+Local fixups (types beginning with 0xC1 and 0xE1) use a list of commands:

+Not sure the difference between 0xC1 and 0xE1.
+0xC1 and 0xE1 fixups can
+have extentions, where there is a large gap between command groups.
+The number of extensions is encoded in bits 4:1 of the fixup type code (so number of extensions is ((fixup_type >> 1) & 0x1F);

 \<count> is one byte holding the number of commands in \<commands>.
-It can range from 1 to 9.
-There are two bits per command, and they fill in the bytes that make up \<commands>, MSB first.
-So bits 7:6 of the first byte in
+There are two bits per command, and they fill in the bytes that make up
-\<commands> has the first command.
-Bits 5:4 has the second, and so on.
-\<commands> is padded with 0s to fill up the last byte.
+\<commands>, MSB first.
+So bits 7:6 of the first byte in \<commands> has the first command.
+Bits 5:4 has the second, and so on.  \<commands> is padded with 0s to fill up the last byte.

 The command codes are:

     00 Skip one byte
     01 Fixup byte at current position
-    10
+    10 Not sure, Fortan compiler uses it.. maybe same as fixup word.
     11 Fixup word at current position

+If there are extensions, \<skip> is a single byte whose lower 7 bits (?) indicate the number of data bytes to skip before the extension applies.
+Bit 7 of this byte is always set.

 ## 0x36 (6) End of module